glu3st1ff/Oxyclient/README.md

 **Oxy** is a **general-purpose** Minecraft client designed to make convenient tasks **easy** and **satisfying**.

+# Get Oxy from Oxyclient.dll in main branch

 Press `Delete key` to open or close Oxyclient.
 For the best experience, a 1080p monitor or above is recommended!

 # Features